Luggage Storage Hlavní Nádraží

 Are you looking for a locker to store your luggage near Main Station (Hlavní Nádraží)?
 LuggageHero has a better solution!
 You can store your luggage at LuggageHero partner shops and cafes, where they take care of your belongings so that you can enjoy Prague without worrying that your stuff might get stolen.

-All LuggageHero storage locations are certified cafes, shops and hotels.
+All LuggageHero storage locations are certified cafes, shops, and hotels.
 You can come directly to any of our luggage storage Prague locations, or you can make your online booking in advance to ensure space for your bags in your chosen location.
-Each piece of your luggage is secured with our security seals which insure each and every piece of your luggage, and everything inside of it, up to
+Each piece of your luggage is secured with our security seals which can ensure each and every piece of your luggage, and everything inside of it, up to the moment you have dropped off your luggage and started your storage timer on the booking page.

 Praha Hlavní Nádraží